 Current US law provides several mechanisms for the President to impose unilateral trade measures (e.g., duties or quotas) on foreign imports.
 As with previous administrations, the Trump administration could continue to utilize several provisions of the Trade Act of 1974 and the Tariff Act of 1930, which involve agency investigations and proceedings.
 Most of these actions, notably trade remedies (anti-dumping (AD), countervailing duty (CVD) and safeguard measures), would raise few legal concerns outside of the investigations at issue.
-On the other hand, other, less-used US laws such as Section 232(b) of the Trade Expansion Act of 1962 and the International Emergency Economic Powers Act of 1977 (IEEPA) potentially authorize President Trump to take broad, unilateral trade actions against imports - actions that might raise more serious economic and legal concerns among, and likely opposition from, US business groups, trading partners and even the US Congress.
+On the other hand, other, less-used US laws such as Section 338 of the Tariff Act of 1930, Section 232(b) of the Trade Expansion Act of 1962 and the International Emergency Economic Powers Act of 1977 (IEEPA) potentially authorize President Trump to take broad, unilateral trade actions against imports - actions that would raise far more serious economic and legal concerns among, and likely opposition from, US business groups, trading partners and even the US Congress.
+In order to achieve Mr. Trump's trade promises using these less-utilized statutory provisions, the Trump administration would likely need to apply an expansive interpretation of the relevant legal standards, often defying past agency practice.

-It is probably more likely that the Trump administration will utilize more traditional unilateral trade mechanisms under US law, albeit in a more aggressive manner than that utilized by recent US administrations.
+For these reasons, it is more likely that the Trump administration will utilize more traditional unilateral trade mechanisms under US law, albeit in a more aggressive and publicized manner than that utilized by recent US administrations.
 The most likely unilateral actions involve the increased use of trade remedies and enforcement mechanisms, including the AD/CVD laws, anti-circumvention proceedings, and safeguards.
-This may include measures to address alleged currency manipulation by China or other countries through changes to the Department of Commerce's (DOC) long-standing practice of not using a country's currency practices as grounds to apply countervailing duties or anti-dumping duties.
+This may include measures to address alleged currency "manipulation" by China or other countries through changes to the Department of Commerce's (DOC) long-standing practice of not using a country's currency practices as grounds to apply countervailing duties or anti-dumping duties.
 In particular, DOC could begin to treat currency undervaluation as a countervailable export subsidy or as grounds to modify market economy exporters' record costs when calculating dumping.
 This change could be implemented unilaterally at the administrative level or through congressional legislation.
-In addition, it is likely that the Trump administration, like prior administrations, may make minor changes to the Committee on Foreign Investment in the United States' (CFIUS) process for reviewing proposed foreign investments in the United States.
+In addition, it is likely that the Trump administration will make minor changes to the Committee on Foreign Investment in the United States' (CFIUS) process for reviewing proposed foreign investments in the United States.
 Such changes might involve increased scrutiny of investments by foreign state-owned enterprises (SOEs) in the United States.

-It is also possible, though probably less likely than the aforementioned actions, that the Trump administration may utilize Section 301 of Trade Act of 1974, which would allow USTR to take specific and direct action to counter perceived unfair trade practices by foreign countries while a WTO dispute over those practices is pending.
-The least likely unilateral actions are probably those under Section 232(b) of the Trade Expansion Act of 1962, Section 122 of the Trade Act of 1974, IEEPA, and the Trading With the Enemy Act of 1917 (TWEA).
-Moreover, given various legal and practical constraints, it appears unlikely that President Trump will impose punitive taxes on specific US companies that outsource employment and manufacturing.
-Such issues might instead be resolved through changes to other policies - for example federal tax and regulatory reforms or state incentives.
+It is also possible, though less likely than the aforementioned actions, that the Trump administration utilizes Section 301 of Trade Act of 1974, which would allow USTR to take specific and direct action to counter perceived unfair trade practices by foreign countries while a WTO dispute over those practices is pending.
+The least likely unilateral actions are those under Section 232(b) of the Trade Expansion Act of 1962, Section 122 of the Trade Act of 1974, IEEPA, the Trading With the Enemy Act of 1917 (TWEA), and Section 338 of the Tariff Act of 1930.
+Moreover, given various legal and practical constraints, it appears unlikely that President Trump will impose punitive taxes on specific US companies that outsource employment and manufacturing, despite his campaign promises to do so.
+Such issues might instead be resolved through changes to other policies - for example federal tax and regulatory reforms or state incentives - instead of punitive trade measures.